adnanmuhtadi/milestone-project-4/README.md

 1. [DB Diagram](https://dbdiagram.io/)
     - Online tool to design the database.
 1. [SQLite3:](https://www.sqlite.org/index.html)
-    - Database which stores the data to be recalled onto the website l.
+    - Database which stores the data to be recalled onto the website.

 #### Frameworks
 1. [Bootstrap:](https://getbootstrap.com)